Arvind-Kumar-Mahato/MyGlamm_backend_clone/README.md

 # MyGlamm_backend_clone
 # Clone of Myglamm

-reMyGlamm is India’s fastest growing direct-to-consumer beauty brand.
+MyGlamm is India’s fastest growing direct-to-consumer beauty brand.
 MyGlamm embraces the philosophy of building a community with its users, engaging with them and eventually co-creating products with them.
 In July 2020, With over 800 SKUs across makeup, skincare and personal care, MyGlamm Beauty Products feature advanced, rich, feel-good formulas that are 100% cruelty-free, embrace Clean Beauty, and have skin-friendly ingredients.

 # [](https://github.com/shivamongit/MyGlamm_backend_clone#technologies-we-used)Technologies we used